werpu/mona-dish/docs/RxJS.md

 # RxJS Connectivity
-In recent years, rxjs has become a very popular way of adressing data transformations and event handling in a reactive way.
+In recent years, rxjs has become a very popular way of addressing data transformations and event handling in a reactive way.
 It uses the observer pattern.

-Theoretically the overlap between rxjs and mona-dish is high but both have different strenghts in other subparts.
+Theoretically the overlap between rxjs and mona-dish is high but both have different strengths in other sub-parts.
 Where they overlap is mostly in iteration filtering etc...

 While RxJS is a reactive api, awaiting a fixed